joyceycodes/JamPackd/README.md

 ## Project Initialization

-To Start Jamming to new Tunes Follow these steps:
+To Start Jamming to new Tunes, follow these steps:

 Clone the repository down to your local machine from:
 <https://gitlab.com/semi-serious-solutions/jam-packd>